‘Treated like a convict’: NFL legend Terrell Davis describes getting handcuffed on a plane near his kids after asking for ice - KVIA

 By Holly Yan, CNN

-(CNN) — Terrell Davis and his family were looking forward to vacationing in California when the NFL Hall of Famer was inexplicably handcuffed and removed from a United Airlines plane.
+(CNN) — Terrell Davis and his family were looking forward to vacationing in California when the NFL Hall of Famer was handcuffed and removed from a United Airlines plane – for no apparent reason.

 “I was stripped of my dignity.
 I was powerless.
 I couldn’t do anything,” the two-time Super Bowl champion told CNN’s Erin Burnett on Wednesday.